havesomepham/SheInnovates2023/README.md

-# Motion-Activated Shortcuts: Hand Motion Detection via Webcam
+# Don't Touch Me: Motion-Activated Shortcuts Using Hand Motion via Webcam

 ## Project Description
 Using the webcam via OpenCV, we use a machine learning solution (MediaPipe) to detect a hand and detect horizontal movement of a fingertip to activate a shortcut or action.